pmd/pmd/docs/pages/pmd/projectdocs/committers/releasing.md

 ### The Release Notes and docs

-At a very minimum, the current date must be noted in the release notes and the download section.
-Also, the version must be adjusted.
-E.g. by removing "-SNAPSHOT".

 You can find the release notes here: `docs/pages/release_notes.md`.

-The date for the download section is to be entered in `docs/_config.yml`, e.g.
+The date and the version must be updated in `docs/_config.yml`,  e.g.

 ```
 pmd: